 - You'll have four field experiences prior to student teaching, each focusing on a specific element of education, including literacy and teaching learners from diverse backgrounds.

 - If you choose to live in Stevenson Towers' T.E.A.C.H.
 House, home to students pursuing any area of teacher licensure, you'll interact with teacher licensure faculty as well as peers with similar professional aspirations.

 - Our Educate and Engage Program provides hands-on experiences close and far from home.
 Educate Global sends selected students to China to teach English.
 Educate U.S. allows selected students to travel to the Houston Independent School District in Texas for an all-expenses-paid week during which they practice their skills and broaden their perspectives.
 Educate Local provides opportunities to volunteer, observe and participate in various campus, community and educational settings.

-As an NIU Elementary Education major, you'll enter the teaching field a step ahead of your peers.
+As an NIU Elementary Education major, you’ll enter the teaching field a step ahead of your peers.
 You have the flexibility to pick one of four emphasis areas, which can broaden your employment options.
-Three of the four new emphases: Bilingual/ESL, Reading Teacher and Special Education, lead to an additional endorsement that previously required additional coursework.
-The fourth emphasis, Elementary Mathematics Education, leads to a minor which will help you meet the growing demand for math specialists in elementary and middle schools.
+Three of the four emphases: Bilingual/ESL, Reading Teacher and Special Education, lead to an additional endorsement.
+The fourth emphasis, Elementary Mathematics Education, will help you meet the growing demand for math specialists in elementary and middle schools.
 These innovative program offerings allow you to complete your degree and endorsements quicker, saving time and money.

 LTIC 301 Teaching with a Multicultural Perspective (3)